mrbeattie/jekyll-now/about.md

 permalink: /about/
 ---

-Some information about you!
+This is about me, not you.

-### More Information
+### More Information About Me

-A place to include any other types of information that you'd like to include about yourself.
+This is still about me.
+Not you.

-### Contact me
+### Contact me.
+Never.
+Lulz.

 [email@domain.com](mailto:email@domain.com)